cloudmesh/cloudmesh-robot/documentation/source/rasp-python.md

 -----
-follow steps 1 and 2
+To install python 3.6.1, follow steps 1 and 2.
+This is unnecessary for our purposes.

 * [better get 3.6.1](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f)